-Whether you’re looking to sell your online business or are interested in buying an online business, the question of its value will be of equal significance.
+Whether you’re looking to sell your ecommerce business or are interested in buying an online business, the question of its value will be of equal significance.
 And yet, ascertaining a realistic value for an online business – which may well have very few, if any, tangible assets – can sometimes seem about as scientific as sticking a finger in the air.
-So how do you value an internet business?

 Look at any listing for the sale of an online business and you will inevitably encounter the enticing prospect of ‘unlimited earnings potential’.
 As an online business owner looking to sell, you may genuinely believe that to be the case.
 However, as a prospective buyer, you are more likely to be sceptical about such claims and, often, rightly so.

-The Key to Successfully Valuing an Online Business
+Valuing an Ecommerce Business

 The key for ascertaining a realistic value for an online business relies on a combination of:

 1. Consumer and Market Research

 What might be the people’s favourite one day could be history the next; it’s easy to make costly mistakes.
 In 2005, ITV bought the website Friends Reunited for £175m.
 Four years later, it was sold on to Brightsolid for just £25m.
 The business had been superseded by the next big thing (Facebook); its customers had moved on.

 Whether you are buying or selling an internet business, you need to do your research into the markets you are, or will be, operating in.

 2. Traditional Valuation Factors

 Other assets of an online business, however, can be much harder to value.
 For example, intellectual property, reputation, customer databases, the quality of a product/service, and goodwill.
 What these intangible assets are worth will come down to an assessment of financial factors, such as the strength of the sales pipeline, and perceived position of the business in the marketplace.

 If the internet business in question is relatively new and has few assets, it may be valued according to a discounted cashflow method.
 This entails analysing the predicted future cashflow over a number of years and then discounting this to take into account both the delay the buyer will experience before realising the cash and/or the prospect that the cashflow fails to materialise.

-– Entry cost.
 If your business is still relatively young and you don’t have years’ of accounts to rely on, another method of valuation might be to establish how much it would cost an individual to set up the same business from scratch including, eg, the cost of any premises, assets, stock, marketing costs and staff training costs.

 And if a buyer needs to borrow a significant sum of money to fund the purchase, or is desperate to get a slice of a competitive market, this could have an impact on the value of the business too.

-– Operational factors.
-Is the business dependent on the skills and knowledge of the seller?
+Is the online business dependent on the skills and knowledge of the seller?
 Or does it have established systems, procedures and trained staff who can operate the business independently of the owner?